top of page

 What is the PEPS trial?

-The PEPS Trial is an ongoing randomized controlled trial (also called RCT) in Sweden and Denmark.
+The PEPS Trial is an ongoing randomized controlled trial (also called RCT) in Sweden, Denmark, and Germany.
 It enrolls extremely premature infants born between 22+0 and 27+6 weeks' gestational age.

 Included infants will either receive probiotics (intervention group) or no probiotics/placebo (control group) given through breastmilk until they reach 34 weeks' gestational age.